sourcegraph/cody-vs/docs/Testing.md

 - [ ] Verify that summarize and checker are listed in the Commands section above the default commands.
 - [ ] Test the newly created commands by selecting and running them.
 - [ ] Confirm that responses appear in a new chat window and align with the command prompts.

-## Prompt Library

-- [ ] Verify the availability of the `Prompt Library` command in:
-  - [ ] The sidebar Chat home page under the `Prompts & Commands` section.
-  - [ ] The `Prompts & Commands` tab above the `Commands` section.
-- [ ] Confirm that selecting `+ New` redirects to the Sourcegraph instance for prompt creation.
-- [ ] Verify that your created prompts are visible in the `Prompt Library` tab.
-- [ ] Ensure that clicking `Manage` redirects to the Sourcegraph instance for prompt management.
-- [ ] Verify that selecting a prompt inserts it into the chat input box.
-- [ ] Confirm that you can run the prompt by pressing Enter or clicking the `Send` button.

 ### Known Limitations